Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components: Numerical Experiments

 As different frames of the rolling video are related, they possess similar background patterns.
 Meanwhile, each frame also contains unique variations that reflect frame-by-frame differences.
 On top of the changing patterns, there are small defects on the surface of the steel plate.
 The defects, as shown in the left graph of Figure~\ref{fig:tworesultsrolling}, only occupy small spatial regions and thus can naturally be modeled by sparse outliers.

 In such scenarios, the application of \name enables the identification of defects and extraction of common and unique patterns simultaneously.
 For this experiment, we use \name to segment 100 hot-rolling video frames.
 The right graph of Figure~ \ref{fig:tworesultsrolling} illustrates two frames selected from the rolling video alongside the corresponding recovered global, local, and sparse components.
 We set the reduction parameter $\rho=0.97$ and the number of epochs $T=100$.
 The details of the subroutine \inneralg are relegated to Appendix \ref{sec:hmfintro}.
 Additionally, as a comparative analysis, we employ nonconvex robust PCA \citep{nonconvexrobustpca} to recover and display the low-rank and sparse components from frames.
 Our robust PCA implementation alternatively applies SVD and hard thresholding.
-The hyper-parameters for SVD and thresholding are consistent for both \name and robust PCA.
+We require all entries in the sparse component to be negative in the hard-thresholding step to encode the domain knowledge that surface defects tend to have lower temperatures.
+The hyper-parameters for SVD and thresholding are consistent for both \name and Robust PCA.

 In Figure \ref{fig:tworesultsrolling}, we can see that \name effectively identifies the small defects on the steel plate surface.
 The global component reflects the general patterns in the video frames, while the local component accentuates the variations in different frames.
 In contrast, the sparse components recovered by robust PCA do not faithfully represent the surface defects.